Louisiana State Income Tax - Tax Year 2013

 - Unlike many other states, Louisiana has no standard deduction.
 Certain itemized deductions (including property tax, qualified charitable contributions, etc) may be allowed depending on the income level and filing type of the taxpayer.
 Keep in mind that not all deductions allowed on your federal income tax return are necessarily going to be allowed on your Louisiana income tax return.

-- Louisiana's personal income tax exemptions include a personal exemption of $4,500.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+- Louisiana has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 - Louisiana allows itemized deductions, and you can claim the same itemized deductions on your Louisiana tax return as you do on your Federal tax return.
 You must choose between itemizing your deductions and choosing the Louisiana standard deduction, so it's generally only worth itemizing your deductions if your itemized total is more then the Louisiana and Federal standard deductions.
 For more details, visit the list of Louisiana itemized deductions.